CrumrineCoder/bardicinspirationnext/README.md

     * Lock adding songs behind being a user
     * User Profiles (Able to make their own notes and save them?)
 * Check if song name + artist is in DB already [DONE]
-* Check if YT link is valid + serialize it to be the ID only
+* Check if YT link is valid + serialize it to be the ID only [DONE]
     * Feature where we'll search for a valid YT video for them [DONE]
     * Update YT Link
 * No duplicate tags, or duplicate songnames and artist combos.
 [DONE]
     * Duplicate tag back end error handling (Don't create new tag, just make new songtag) [DONE]
     * Duplicate song front end error handling [DONE]
 * Community Notes (How they used it in a game)
 * Search By Tag (Maybe we can do something where we pull all tags, and the AI can suggest a few tags based on what the user wrote?)
+[DONE]
     * AI suggested tags for a song
+    * AI parse body of text to find a song
 * Copy link
 * Get BPM of songs from a library?
 * Errors = vicious mockery.
 Health bar on the screen, does 1d8 damage each time?
+    * Bard styling in general
 * Make all tags be lowercase in db -> how do you check if a tag is unique despite capitalization differences
 * Delete tag
 * Handle tag does not exist in searchTag